 How Many Life Insurance Policies Can You Have?

 What’s the catch?
-Sure, you can have as many policies as you want, but you can only have up to a certain amount of total coverage.
+Sure, you can have as many policies as you want, but you can only have up to a certain dollar amount of coverage.

-While there is no cap on the number of policies you’re allowed to own, there are limitations on the total amount ($) of coverage you can have.
+While there is no cap on the number of policies you’re allowed to own, there are limitations on how much life insurance coverage you can have.

 But owning 2-3 policies at one time or overlapping policies can be very beneficial in certain situations.